instadeepai/Mava/README.md

 # Launch the system
 system.launch()
 ```

+The arguments we provide to our `system.build` overwrite the default config values from the existing components in the system

 For a deeper dive, take a look at the detailed working code
 examples found in our [examples] subdirectory which show how to instantiate a few MARL systems and environments.